CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 Let's extract the Hello tag into a reusable component.

-_Note: Up until know we've added the "Execution" section with commands you need to run, to each and every part of the walkthroug.
+_Note: Up until know we've added the "Execution" section with commands you need to run, to each and every part of the walkthrough.
 Moving forward, the basic commands like creating files and what content to put in them will only be referenced in the text section.
 Make sure you read everything and follow along in the prerecorded coding demos carefully._

 Let's create a new file in the `src` folder and call it `Hello.jsx`.
 I that file we will create out `<Hello />` component and reference it from `index.js`.
 This is the code we need to write: